-Shack Shack Adds First Ever Vegan Burger Patty To US Menu Nationwide
+Shack Shack Vegan Burger Patty Debuts On US Menu Nationwide

 2 Mins Read

-Fast casual burger chain Shake Shack has debuted its first-ever vegan burger patty in a new vegetarian burger addition dubbed Veggie Shack.
+Fast casual burger chain Shake Shack has introduced its first-ever stateside vegan burger patty in a new vegetarian burger addition dubbed Veggie Shack.

 Shack has been testing different vegetarian patty versions at select New York City locations since 2018 and in 2020, the operator trialed a 100% vegan burger at a few UK locations called the Vegan ShackBurger served with vegan cheese and vegan ShackSauce for a limited time, but this is the first time the vegan patty makes its debut at all 260+ US stores.

 Veggie Shack is one of three new items being added to Shake Shack’s permanent menu across all 262 locations in the United States.
 The other two items include a non-dairy chocolate milkshake ($6.39) and a non-dairy frozen custard ($4.29).
 Both of these are vegan-friendly and feature Chilean plant-based unicorn NotMilk’s dairy milk alternative.
 Vegans can also enjoy Shake’s signature Crinkle fries.